Synology Directory Server: Save Your Windows Server License

 Synology Active Directory Server

-Do you know that Synology NAS offers Active Directory functionality?
+Do you know that Synology NAS supports Active Directory?
 Correct install the Synology Directory Server package from the package center and set up your Windows Domain.

-It’s an excellent choice for small businesses that want to control user access and simplified management—coupled with the file server role; the Synology NAS offers both worlds.
-A Windows Server license normally costs around $1000 with CALs (Client Access License).
+It’s an ideal solution for small-to-medium businesses and home offices: low complexity, cost-effective, and a practical alternative to a full Microsoft Active Directory deployment.
+It combines the file server role; the Synology NAS offers both options.
+A Windows Server license usually costs around $1000 with CALs (Client Access Licenses).

 In this article, I will walk you through how to set up the Synology Directory Server.